Javapoet/producers-auth/README.md

 0.0.0 build 33 Adjust JSP path in ResetPasswordMailer.java for new contextUrl 0.0.0 build 34 Changed to SessionDatabaseManager.insert(session, getConnectionPool())
-0.0.0 build 35 Google Secret Key now dynamic, not hard coded
+0.0.0 build 35 Google Secret Key now dynamic, not hard coded 0.0.0 build 36 Changed all database manager classes to use ConnectionPool